100 Strong Bandon

 Who We Are

 We’re a group of 100 women committed to financial support of charitable organizations serving Bandon area residents.
-We get together 4 times a year for a one-hour meeting, learn about local charities, and each donate $50 (or more) to the charity selected by the group, for a total impactful gift of $5,000+ each quarter.
+We get together four times a year for a one-hour meeting, learn about local charities, and each donate $50 (or more) to the charity selected by the group, for a total impactful gift of $5,000+ each quarter.

 100 Strong Bandon is open to women 18 years and older living in the Bandon area.
 The group is coordinated by the Bandon Chamber of Commerce; however, the chamber does not collect dues or retain any percentage of contributions.
 All donations are paid directly to the charities selected throughout the year.
 Your contact information will not be shared by the Chamber of Commerce or by the charities who receive your donations.
 (See operating guidelines below.)